udaybhasker-ub/Covid19TrackerIndia/README.md

 # Covid19TrackerIndia
 Covid19 Tracker App for India.
-App provides in depth stats on COVID19 in india covering States, Districts with the help of Public APIs
+App provides in depth stats on COVID19 in india covering States, Districts with the help of Public API data.

 App utilizes following software components
 --------------------------------------------
-NodeJS
+- NodeJS
-ExpressJS
+- ExpressJS
-Marionette
+- Marionette
-ChartJS
+- ChartJS
-Docker
+- Docker

-udaybhasker.com/covid is powered by AWS
+udaybhasker.com/covid is powered by **AWS**